sb689/sandwichClub/README.md

 ## Project Overview
 An android application that displays a list of the sandwich.
 Users can select any sandwich and view the detailed information like origin, ingredients, familiar names, description.
+This project was a part of Udacity Android nanodegree course.

 ## Why this Project
 Building a layout and populating its fields from data received as JSON